Managing the Voice Escalation Queue

 Level 3 - Linked Work Order (shown only if one exists): A link to the work order (opens at

 /work-orders/{id}) with the reference code, status badge, and vehicle details.Level 4 - Transcript Excerpt: The last 4-6 lines of the call transcript, displayed as speech bubbles.
 AI messages align left with a label of “AI”, caller messages align right with a label of “Caller”.
-A note reads “View full transcript (available after Epic 26)”.
+A View full transcript link opens the call in the Call Log in a new tab.

-Level 6 - Call Timeline: A collapsible section (collapsed by default).
+Level 6 - Call Timeline: A collapsible section (collapsed by default), the same timeline shown in the Call Log.
 Select the “Call Timeline” header to expand.
-Currently shows a placeholder noting “Call timeline available after Epic 26”.
+If the call produced no meaningful events, the timeline section is hidden.

 Taking action on an escalation